mauricionr/Microsoft-Azure-Demos/Azure Websites/Demos/001 - Azure Websites Creation/ftp-demo.md

 1. In your FTP client navigate the remote directory to `/site/wwwroot`
 1. Delete the file 'hostingstart.html'
 	* *Speaker*: "Explain that Azure automatically creates your sites with this placeholder file."
 1. In your FTP client navigate to the local directory that contains the website you wish to upload.
 This can be any site/app (.NET/PHP/Node.js/HTML etc.).
-If you don't have one you can use the site found in `Azure Websites Deployment Slots\assets\coming-soon-demo-prod`
+If you don't have one you can use the site found in `Azure Websites Deployment Slots/assets/coming-soon-demo-prod`
 1. Drag & Drop the local folder into the remote folder (upload the site)
 1. Once done uploading go back to the Azure Portal and click `Browse` on your site to show that it's been uploaded.
 1. *Speaker*: "FTP is a great way to get your site uploaded quickly however there are a number of better ways including using integrated source control for continuous deployment which we will also demo."